 Confidential Information

-An OE employee may not disclose or use confidential information acquired in the course of official duties to further substantially the individual's personal economic interests.
+An OE employee may not disclose or use confidential information acquired in the course of official duties to further the individual's personal economic interests.

 Gifts

-An OE employee may not accept a gift of substantial value or a substantial economic benefit tantamount to a gift that would tend improperly to influence a reasonable person in the person's position to depart from the faithful and impartial discharge of the person's public duties; or that the person knows or that a reasonable person in that position should know under the circumstances is primarily for the purpose of rewarding the person for official action taken.
+An OE employee may not accept a gift of greater than $50.00 value or a substantial economic benefit tantamount to a gift that would tend improperly to influence a reasonable person in the person's position to depart from the faithful and impartial discharge of the person's public duties; or that the person knows or that a reasonable person in that position should know under the circumstances is primarily for the purpose of rewarding the person for official action taken.

-If such gifts are received, they should be returned with the explanation that acceptance is contrary to OE business practices.

-An OE employee may accept unsolicited gifts with a value of $75.00 or less per occasion provided that the value of the individual gifts received from any one person, vendor, customer or claimant does not exceed $75.00 in a calendar year.

-A pattern of insubstantial gift/meals offer/acceptance should be reported to your immediate supervisor.

-The following are defined as an economic benefit that can amount to a gift:

-A loan at a rate of interest substantially lower than the commercial rate currently prevalent for similar loans; and

-Compensation received for private services rendered at a rate that substantially exceeds the fair market value of the services.

-The following are excluded from the definition of a gift:

-Any gift that is not used and that within 30 days after receipt is returned to the donor or delivered to a charitable organization or the OE and that is not claimed as a charitable contribution for federal income tax purposes;

-food or drink you consume while participating in a charitable, civic, or community event related to your employment or that you are attending in an official capacity;

-educational materials directly related to official government duties;

-an award publicly presented in recognition of public service; and

-educational activity that does not place or appear to place you under any obligation, clearly serves the public good, and is not lavish or extravagant.

 Duplicative Salaries

 An OE employee may not receive salaries from two separate employment positions that overlap for the hours being compensated by the OE.
 An OE employee shall disclose employment in addition to their position with the OE that includes schedule, general nature of the work, and any potential conflicts of interest in relation to their work with the OE.
 The management of conflicts of schedule and conflicts of interest is governed by the OE employee’s supervisor.
 The following exceptions apply to overlapping compensation: